If you could finish your degree in half the time – without sacrificing work and family commitments - would you be interested?

 Yes, you read that right.
 Send your official transcripts from EVERY regionally accredited institution where you earned college credits.
 This is so you receive an academic evaluation specific to you.
 Any transfer credits could benefit you in the future, so send them all in.

 2. Send transcripts of military training you completed.

 The University will grant credit for military service schools that have already been evaluated by the American Council on Education (ACE), including any additional military service not evaluated by ACE but reviewed by the University.
 If you are a member of the armed forces currently on active duty, submit an official Joint Services Transcript (JST).
 Or, if you are an Air Force member, submit an official transcript from the Community College of the Air Force (CCAF) to receive credit.

 3. Submit official documentation of licenses and certifications reviewed by the University.

-The University awards credit for licenses and certifications that have undergone an Academic Program Review and determined that the organization's training and education programs provide college-level learning.
+The University awards credit for licenses and certifications that have undergone a Professional Learning Review and determined that the organization's training and education programs provide college-level learning.
 These credentials can apply as credit toward a degree program at the University.
 You may already possess specialized licenses and certifications as part of your employment and some specialized degree programs actually require them.
 These training programs include everything from New Jersey State Police Training to RN licenses and more.
 The list of licenses and certifications are continuously updated, and could end up saving you lots of time.
 Before you send any official documentation of your credentials, check the list or consult with an advisor to ensure that the organization, license or certification in question has been reviewed for credit by Thomas Edison State University.

 4. Submit official transcripts or documentation of completed training, programs and courses reviewed by ACE or NCCRS.